actris-cloudnet/dataportal-docs/api/data-portal.md

 ### `GET /api/products/variables` → `ProductVariables[]`

-Fetch product variables that are plotted.Responds with an array of `ProductVariable` objects, each having the properties:
+Fetch product variables.
+Responds with an array of `ProductVariable` objects, each having the properties:
 - `id`: Unique identifier of the product.
 - `humanReadableName`: Name of the product in a human-readable format.